xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 Let us swap to the second one.

 We want our login event to be "props-acessible".
-One easy way is to make the emit search and call the callback on "this.props".
+One easy way is to make the "emit" search and call the callback on "this.props".
 All we need to do is:

 ```js
 function emit(props, type, e)